 - option to undergo LASIK or other corneal procedures in the future

 - better outcome after future cataract surgery

 The patients who undergo ICL surgery tend to have the highest rate of satisfaction.

-The acceptance and popularity of the ICL procedure have grown over the years, and Dr. Paul C. Lee has been at the forefront each step of the way.
-He was voted the TOP ICL surgeon in the nation and was also the first surgeon to perform ICL with astigmatism on the West Coast.
+The popularity of the ICL procedure has grown consistently over the years, and Dr. Paul C. Lee has been at the forefront each step of the way.
+He was voted the Top ICL Surgeon in the U.S. and was also the first surgeon to perform ICL with astigmatism surgery on the West Coast.